stevebrownlee/galaxy.js/README.md

     sudo apt-get install nodejs  # For Ubuntu and its ilk sudo yum install nodejs      # For CentOS and its ilk

-Then simply run the `example.js` file with Node from the `server` directory.
+This will install `npm`, the Node package manager service as well.
+Then you can install a basic HTTP server.

+	sudo npm install http-server -g

+Next, you go to the example application root folder and start the server.

-    cd galaxy.js/example/server
+	cd galaxy.js/example
-    node example.js
+	http-server ./

-Then browse to https://localhost:8001 and you should see a very basic welcome message.
+Now you can browse to https://localhost:8081 and you should see a very basic welcome message.

 If you inspect the current DOM, you'll notice that only the `<div id="welcome">` element contains child elements.
 This is because galaxy.js loaded a separate file named `views/welcome.html` and injected its contents into that element.